J-R-Oliver/york-inquirer-back-end/README.md

 ## Testing

 All test have been written using [Jest](https://jestjs.io).
-To start starting run:
+To start testing run:

 ```
 npm test
 ```

-A pretest script has been written configured to run `eslint` automatically prior to starting Jest.
+A pretest script has been written and configured to run `eslint` automatically prior to starting Jest.
 This will highlight any lint errors.

 ### Built With